f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/lab03.rst

    NGINX Ingress Controller can participate in the mTLS cert exchange with services.

    By default, the TLS protocol only proves the identity of the server to the client using X.509 certificates, and the authentication of the client to the server is left to the application layer.
 TLS also offers client-to-server authentication using client-side X.509 authentication.[14]
-As it requires provisioning of the certificates to the clients and involves a less user-friendly experience, it's rarely used in end-user applications.
+As it requires provisioning of the certificates to the clients and involves a less user-friendly experience, it is rarely used in end-user applications.

-   Mutual TLS authentication ('''mTLS''') is much more widespread in business-to-business (B2B) applications, where a limited number of programmatic and homogeneous clients are connecting to specific web services, the operational burden is limited, and security requirements are usually much higher as compared to consumer environments.
+   Mutual TLS authentication (**mTLS**) is much more widespread in business-to-business (B2B) applications, where a limited number of programmatic and homogeneous clients are connecting to specific web services, the operational burden is limited, and security requirements are usually much higher as compared to consumer environments.

    Step 1.
 Create the Arcadia mTLS secret in Kubernetes: